Luke Cage (TV series)

-Marvel's Luke Cage is an American television series created by Cheo Hodari Coker for the streaming service Netflix, based on the Marvel Comics character of the same name.
+Marvel's Luke Cage is an American television series created by Cheo Hodari Coker for the streaming service Netflix, based on the Marvel Comics character Luke Cage.
 It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the franchise's films, and was the third Marvel Netflix series leading to the crossover miniseries The Defenders (2017).
 The series was produced by Marvel Television in association with ABC Studios, with Coker serving as showrunner.

 Mike Colter stars as Luke Cage, a former convict with superhuman strength and unbreakable skin who now fights crime and corruption.
 Simone Missick, Theo Rossi, Rosario Dawson, and Alfre Woodard also star, with Mahershala Ali and Erik LaRay Harvey joining them for season one, and Mustafa Shakir and Gabrielle Dennis joining for season two.
 Development of the series began in late 2013.
 Colter was cast as Cage in December 2014, to appear in the series Jessica Jones before starring in his own series.
 Coker was hired as showrunner in March 2015, and focused on themes of race and black culture with a neo-blaxploitation, neo-Western tone.
 Filming for the series, which looked to replicate the unique culture and atmosphere of Harlem, took place in New York City.
 It features many musical guests as well as a "'90s hip-hop" score by Adrian Younge and Ali Shaheed Muhammad.

 The first season was released in its entirety on Netflix on September 30, 2016, followed by the second on June 22, 2018.
 They were met with positive reviews, and received numerous accolades including a Primetime Creative Arts Emmy Award.
 Following creative differences during the development of a third season, Netflix cancelled Luke Cage on October 19, 2018; all of the Marvel Netflix series were removed from Netflix on March 1, 2022, after Disney regained the license for them.
 They began streaming on Disney+ from March 16.
+Colter reprised his role for Marvel Studios in 2026, beginning with the second season of the Disney+ series Daredevil: Born Again.